beskay/ethereum-offline-tx/README.md

 **ON YOUR ONLINE COMPUTER**

-1. Copy the .json file from your USB drive to this directory
+1. Copy `tx.json` from your USB drive to this directory

 2. Run `node sendTx.js "ENDPOINT_URL" "YOUR_ETHERSCAN_API_KEY"`, e.g. `node sendTx.js "https://api.etherscan.io/" "AA456 ...
 2E"` for mainnet